 Hiroshima & Nagasaki

 The emperor’s status was no small matter.
 Even though the emperor didn’t run the country directly, he was more influential than, say, the ceremonial Windsor monarchy in Britain.
 In the kokutai tradition, many Japanese viewed their divine emperor more the way traditional Catholics view the Pope, except that rather than being an embodiment of God, the emperor embodied the land, history, and its people.
 However, there’s a flaw in the theory that Japan was willing to surrender as long as they retained an emperor.
 Despite consistent setbacks and steady erosion of territory since mid-1942, some elements in Japan wanted to fight on.
 The Togo message to Russia suggests they wanted to retain their territories with their current political and military leadership in place (“…when we are still maintaining our strength…”).
+Or, at least it could be interpreted that way.
+It doesn’t say: we’re willing to give up, relinquish territory and step down as leaders as long as the emperor stays.
 According to messages the American Magic program intercepted and deciphered — released by the NSA in 2005 — the Japanese were arguing amongst themselves over what to do.
 Some favored a peace settlement, perhaps with the USSR acting as mediator, while others favored continuing.
-As mentioned, a few hardcore hawks even saw any peace entreaties from the enemy as a sign of their weakness, meaning that they (the U.S.) were about to give up.
-Japan held more territory as of August 1945 than is commonly realized, and they hoped to play the Soviets and Americans against each other and use a three-way deal to swap foreign territory in exchange for maintaining autonomy on the island of Japan.
+As mentioned, a few hardcore hawks even saw any peace entreaties from the enemy as a sign of their weakness, meaning that the U.S. was about to give up.
+Japan held more territory as of August 1945 than is commonly realized and they hoped to play the Soviets and Americans against each other and use a three-way deal to swap foreign territory in exchange for maintaining autonomy on the island of Japan.
 The map below shows territory Japan held as of August 1945 in green, with much of the northern white area threatened by the Soviets.

 Three main factors prevented an earlier end to the war.
 First, the Japanese never reached a consensus on who would be willing to step down or even whether to continue fighting and gain more territory in a settlement.
 Second, there weren’t effective means of clear, well-translated two-way communication between the U.S. and Japan, leading to garbled messages, third-party hearsay, and misunderstandings.
 By going through Stalin, the Japanese were using an intermediary who wanted to delay peace until he could get a piece of the pie.
 It’s surprising Stalin even mentioned the peace feeler at Potsdam.
 Third, the wheels were already in motion on the Manhattan Project and the U.S. never seriously pursued an earlier negotiated settlement.